Salon-worthy hair can be yours

 Nothing rivals that feeling you get when you skip out the hairdressers after a blowdry.
 However with the right tools, it is possible to recreate that bouncy, glossy style at home.
 First things first, you’re going to need a quality hairdryer.

-The range of hairdryers on the market is slightly mind boggling so to help us on our quest to find the perfect one, we quizzed Sam Burnett, Owner & Creative Director of London’s Hare & Bone salon.
+The range of hairdryers on the market is slightly mind boggling (from the Dyson supersonic hairdryer to the trusty Babyliss hairdryer) so to help us on our quest to find the perfect one, we quizzed Sam Burnett, Owner & Creative Director of London’s Hare & Bone salon.
 Here, we quizzed him about what to look for when buying a hairdryer, as well as his top tips for achieving that salon-worthy ‘do.
+Call it your 'best hairdryer 2017' guide.

 What is the minimum wattage you should look for when buying a hairdryer?